 - Free printable summer reading lists are offered by grade level from the American Library Association.
 A separate set of lists, Summertime Favorites, features books having “lasting value.”
 Since many of the books on the Summertime Favorites lists are classics, some might be out of copyright and available for free at Amazon.

-- Find FREE Children’s Books for Kindle (you can also read them your phone, tablet, or desktop when you download the free Kindle app).
+- Find children’s books at Amazon (affiliate link).
+If you have a phone, tablet, or almost any kind of ereader, you can sometimes find and download free books at Amazon.
 Prices on Amazon change frequently, so when you do find a free book, get it before the price goes up.